joemoose/dungeoneers.d20/docs/combat-old.md

 ## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
 Declare that you’re trying to subdue and then attack as usual but halve the damage.
-An enemy who would suffer critical damage or death from a subdual attack is knocked unconscious.
+Instead, an enemy who would suffer critical damage or death from a subdual attack is knocked unconscious.

 ## Morale